Plain Words – the Documentation and Training People

-The Web presents a number of challenges to writers, not least of all ensuring that visitors can find the information they are looking for and that it’s easy to read.
+The Web presents many challenges to writers, not least of all ensuring that your visitors can find the information they are looking for and that it’s easy to read.

-This web writing course has been designed for people who want to write effective web-based documentation, either from scratch or based on existing material in a paper format.
+This web writing course has been designed for people who want to learn essential information to help them get started.
+At the end of the course you'll know how to write effective web-based documentation, either from scratch or based on existing material in a paper format.

-By attending a web writing training course, you will avoid many of the most common errors made in web copy and ensure that your website is an effective ambassador for your organisation.
+By attending this web writing training course, you will avoid many of the most common errors made in web copy and ensure that your website is an effective ambassador for your organisation.

-What you will learn on this writing for the web course
+What you will learn on this web writing essentials course